Tamupiwa/memrest/README.md

 # Memrest
-Memrest is a barebones Django REST API that allows you to quickly get a Django application up and runnning with Users, Organizations, Memberships,  automatic role scoped endpoint permissioning and resource partitioning and Oauth 2.0 integration using Auth0.
+Memrest is a barebones Django REST API that allows you to quickly get a Django application up and runnning with Users, Organizations, Memberships,  automatic role scoped endpoint permissions and role scoped resource partitioning and Oauth 2.0 integration using Auth0.

 ## Design Philosophy
 Memrest uses a layered design so all permissioning, business logic, Models/Data are seperated in different layers